edlowther/2022-09-28-UCL-git-online/_episodes/02-setup.md

 >
 {: .callout}

-Dracula may also want to set his favorite text editor, using one of the commands on this table (nano is the default):
+Dracula may also want to set his favorite text editor, using one of the commands on this table (otherwise Git Bash will use Notepad++, the default):

 | Editor             | Configuration command                            |
 |:-------------------|:-------------------------------------------------|